mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 <!-- vale on -->
 Paste the following example into a Notebook cell, run it, and view the generated dashboard by typing `localhost:8050` into your browser.

-!!! example "Dashboard Configuration Syntax"
+!!! example "Dashboard Configuration Syntaxes"
     === "Code for the cell"
         ```py
         import vizro.plotly.express as px